Riemannian exponential and quantization

-\begin{prop} The Hamiltonian fields on $T^*M$ that, by means of the metric $T_2$, passe into $TM$ as second order differential equations are exactly those that govern the evolution of conservative mechanical systems on $(M,T_2)$ through (\ref{hamiltoniano1}). \end{prop}
+\begin{prop} The Hamiltonian fields on $T^*M$ that, by means of the metric $T_2$, are transferred to $TM$ as second order differential equations are exactly those that govern the evolution of conservative mechanical systems on $(M,T_2)$ through (\ref{hamiltoniano1}). \end{prop}

 No other infinitesimal canonical transformation on $T^*M$ is the law of evolution of a mechanical system on $ (M, T_2) $.